 Dear Prospective Stanford Graduate Student,

-We look forward to personally welcoming you to Stanford in September.
-We are confident that you will find this a truly exciting time to pursue your graduate career at Stanford.
+We look forward to personally welcoming you to Stanford in the Autumn Quarter.
+We are confident that you will find this a truly exciting time to pursue your graduate studies here.

 Susie Brubaker-Cole, Vice Provost for Student Affairs (VPSA)